mwclient/mwclient/docs/source/user/connecting.rst

 SSL client certificate authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your server requires a SSL client certifiate to authenticate, you can pass the ``client_certificate`` parameter:
+If your server requires a SSL client certificate to authenticate, you can pass the ``client_certificate`` parameter:

     >>> site = mwclient.Site('awesome.site', client_certificate='/path/to/client-and-key.pem')